TreacherousDev/GitHub-Snake/README.md

 # GitHub-Snake
 ![12051-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/9b7b12f0-3aaa-4f8c-bde2-f935c91cfeaf)
-GitHub Snake is a Browser Extension that lets you play Snake on your GitHub Contribution Graph
+GitHub Snake is a Browser Extension that lets you play Snake on your GitHub Contribution Graph.
 Get this now for Firefox from the [Mozilla Extension Marketplace](https://addons.mozilla.org/en-US/firefox/addon/github-snake-game/)

 ## How to Play